Self-Purification (Tazkiyat al-Nafs)

 “Guide us to the straight path.”

-The request itself is an act of Tazkiyah, acknowledging constant need for correction.
+The request itself is an act of Tazkiyah, acknowledging the constant need for correction.

 Allah and those who seek Tazkiyah: